w1sec0d/fullstack-course/part0/0.4 Note Diagram/diagram.md

     server-->>browser: NOTES in JSON format
     deactivate server

-    Note right of browser: The browser re-renders the notes
+    Note right of browser: The browser renders the notes adding it to de DOM
 ```